DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 ## Conclusion

 Today, we built and secured an API in Go.
-The use of handlers made our authentication in Go simple and straightforward.
+The use of handlers made our authentication in Golang simple and straightforward.
 We saw how we could chain multiple handlers together to create middleware in Go.
 Additionally, we built a UI in React to consume our Go API and saw how the interaction between the frontend and backend was facilitated.
 To conclude, Go is an excellent language for building scalable and highly performant API's.

 **Feel like you learned something today?** Test your knowledge of the concepts covered in the tutorial below.